RhodAyo/kodnerds-junior-backend-starter-task/submissions/README.md

 - How to run test: `npm run test`.

+## Challenges faced and how I solved them:
+  I faced some challenges both in running application and testing it.
+For running, I ran the application without creating the database manually that I had mentioned for it to use.
+I also had issues with automatically creating the ids to each json object.
+The testing issue was related to not fixing the Object relational mapper details (dbname, password, database etc).
+I fixed most issues with research and got some answers via stack overflow, Generative AI in google search and copilot.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).